Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

     FinalReleaseDt                                                    3/7/2019
     Name: 85, dtype: object

 Fans of the game series "Devil May Cry," are probably wondering why the 5th game in the series is listed at this price.
 This is, most likely, a variation of the game that wound up being special in some way.
 Something like the "Collectors Edition" version of the game, or something along those lines.
 More than likely, this game has a singular entry somewhere, that is for the "vanilla" game, without the special edition.
 It is also possible that this game was the first Game_ID listed in a bundle of games, and was kept as the original game.
-This is an issue that would need fixing, if I had the time to do so.
+This is an issue that would require cleanup, as the entry for this game may already be listed somewhere else, or we may have need to make a manual entry for it.
+For simplicities sake though, I'm going to leave it as is.
+Attempting to fix all of these issues that would arise in the data, would take way longer than this project's allotted time.
+Let's continue on with the EDA...

 ```python
 # Which Publishers have the most titles in the list?